hasanjunaid/CODSOFT/README.md

 ## Getting Started

-If you want to explore any of the tasks or projects, simply navigate to their respective directories and follow the instructions provided in the README files within each folder.
+If you want to explore any of the tasks or projects, simply navigate to their respective directories for more details and access to the project files.

 ## Feedback